-EPS prepares for new organization of company which will lead to rationalization, cost savings and improvement in business operations, says Životije Jovanović, Deputy General Manager of PE EPS10.
-December 2012. / News Serbia Energy
+EPS prepares for new organization of company which will lead to rationalization, cost savings and improvement in business operations, says Životije Jovanović, Deputy General Manager of PE EPS, News Serbia Energy

 Only a strong and well-organized system can serve as a reliable pillar of all its parts, but even the strongest individual part cannot provide a similar support to the system. – The new organization of company will be implemented, which will lead to rationalization, cost savings and improvement in business operations. – Profitability depends on adequate energy prices.

 At the beginning of the month, the Board of Directors of EPS has appointed Životije Jovanović, who until recently served as Director of Electricity Distribution Department in EPS, as Deputy General Manager of PE “Electric Power Industry of Serbia”.
 Due to his excellent working results and efforts in the previous appointments as director of EPS’ department and director of “Elektrodistribucija Jagodina” and, above all, due to his call for better positioning of distribution function within electric-power and business system of EPS, he has deserved a respectable place among distributors.
 Hence, our first question in this interview relates to the relationship between the whole and the parts.

 From the point of view of Deputy General Manager who is able to see the “big picture” what is more important, the strength of the system or the sum of strengths of their parts?